Understanding Automobile Insurance in Illinois

 Even if you are properly insured, the process of obtaining the compensation for your injuries can be a difficult and complicated process – particularly if you are attempting to navigate the system on your own while coping with the physical, emotional and financial aftermath of a serious automobile accident.

 In order to avoid paying claims, insurance companies employ a wide array of tactics designed to prevent you from collecting the full amount of compensation to which you are entitled.
 These strategies can range from delaying your case for as long as possible to denying that you are injured at all or making a lowball settlement offer in the hopes that you will simply take what you can get.

 Insurers will often bring in their own medical examiners and expert witnesses to testify at trial and cast doubt on the validity of your claims.
 Automobile accidents often result in injuries that, while severe and debilitating, are difficult to prove to a medical certainty.
 Insurers can use this fact to their own advantage to avoid paying your claim.

 Insurance companies often employ large teams of lawyers and other professionals who work full time to defend against claims from accident victims.
 An attorney experienced in motor vehicle accident cases can advocate for you during the difficult and often hostile insurance claims process.
-By putting years of insurance litigation experience to work, an attorney in this area can help protect your rights and fight for the compensation you deserve.
+By putting years of insurance litigation experience to work, a car accident attorney in Chicago can help protect your rights and fight for the compensation you deserve.